BPP University Graduations | Preparing For Your Graduation

 Please bring the following to your graduation:

-Your Eventbrite ticket(s) with QR code — either the e-ticket on your phone or the printed PDF emailed to you.
-Have these ready to scan at the door and at registration to collect your wristband.
+• Your Eventbrite ticket(s) with QR code — have these ready to scan at the door and at registration.

-Safety pins and hair grips can be useful in some caseto help secure your gown, hood and mortarboard.
+• Safety pins and hair grips can be useful in some cases, to help secure your gown, hood and mortarboard.

 Animals (except certified assistance dogs)